Bench Top Joining

 - Hammer + Flat Block of Timber

 - Clear Sanitary Grade Silicone and Applicator Gun

 - PVA Wood Glue

-- Cleaner (Thinners) to clean of excess Silicone + Cleaning Rags
+- Cleaner (Thinners) to clean off excess Silicone + Cleaning Rags

-Important: Firstly dry-run check that the bench all fits nicely; Plane down the rear of the top if it has to go between walls.
+Important: Firstly, complete a dry-run check that the bench all fits nicely; Plane down the rear of the top if it has to go between walls.
 Failing to do this could cause you unwanted problems later (as the stop watch would have started and you don’t need silly and unnecessary holdups).

-2. Run a bead of Silicone along the top edge and round and down the rolled edges.
+2. Run a bead of Silicone along the top edge, around and down the rolled edges.
 Ensure there is an even amount (around 5mm down from the top of the Top).
 After you apply the silicone, smooth out any excess lumps and apply to any areas that didn’t quite have enough.
 The final amount of silicone must not have any breaks in it, as it is this silicone that will be keeping any water out, so don’t rush through this step.

 3. Apply PVA Wood glue to either below this line or on the other bench top, but don’t apply the PVA Wood glue where the silicone is going to go.
 After you apply the Wood glue, smooth it out so it is an even coat.
 It can be a little thicker as it will be squeezed into the Bench Top substrate.

 Note: The Wood glue is going to hold the bench top in place once dry, whereas the silicone is just there to keep the moisture out.
 Don’t apply just silicone only, as the top joins could easily move over time (one section raising up higher than the other) and you don’t want this.
 There are some Tradespeople who just do this, but personally I wouldn’t.